Latið meg ei á Frísaland fordervast!

 neither of them I can give up;

-Furthermore, there is the legend that a certain bloke named Hergeir burned down the house of Bishop Erlendur.
-Except that it illustrates Erlendur was really, really not popular on the southern Faroe Islands, we found too little information to place this person in the story.
-We simply suggest he might have been the Frisian farmer annex pirate and Viking.
-We stand corrected.
+Furthermore, there is the legend that a certain bloke named Hergeir burned down the house of bishop Erlendur.
+Except that it illustrates Erlendur was really, really not popular on the Faroe Islands, we have found too little information to place this person in the story.
+We simply suggest he might have been the Frisian farmer annex pirate.

 Child, F.J. (ed), The English and Scottish Popular Ballads.
 Volume II (1986)